Updated: 8/2/20 | August 2nd, 2020

 The district is now a haven for revelers on Bourbon Street, antique shoppers on Royal Street, and foodies seeking some of the best Cajun food in the city.
 Here you’ll find Jackson Square, St. Louis Cathedral (the oldest cathedral in the country, dating back to 1789), beautiful homes, and bars blaring top-notch jazz.

 Try the free walking tour from NOLA Tour Guy.
-You’ll learn about the history of the neighborhood and get access to an expert local guide who can answer all your questions (just be sure to tip).
+You’ll learn about the history of the neighborhood and get access to an expert local guide who can answer all your questions.
+I start off every visit to a new city with a free walking tour.
+Just be sure to tip your guide at the end!

 Right between the French Quarter and the Garden District, this area has seen an incredible revitalization over the last few years.
 Old, empty warehouses have been turned into shops, art galleries, new apartments, and trendy restaurants.
 Meander through the cobblestone streets, check out some art, and walk along the Mississippi.